PolySTAR-mtl/robomaster-2022-cv/readme.md

-# PolySTAR - CV Robomaster 2022
+# PolySTAR - CV Robomaster 2023

 Work repository for the Computer Vision team

 ## Introduction

-This repository contains the work of PolySTAR's computer vision team for the 2022 RoboMaster competition, organized by DJI.
+This repository contains the work of PolySTAR's computer vision team for the 2023 RoboMaster competition, organized by DJI.
+Based on last year's repo.

 For a step by step example of how to run the code on Jetson, please check [here](https://github.com/PolySTAR-mtl/robomaster-2022-cv/blob/main/doc/pipeline_on_jetson_from_scratch.md)